Here's Why Opera Limited Sponsored ADR (OPRA) Fell More Than Broader Market

-The latest trading session saw Opera Limited Sponsored ADR (OPRA) ending at $13.99, denoting a -0.78% adjustment from its last day's close.
-The stock's change was less than the S&P 500's daily loss of 0.12%.
-Elsewhere, the Dow saw a downswing of 0.25%, while the tech-heavy Nasdaq depreciated by 0.41%.
+Opera Limited Sponsored ADR (OPRA) closed the latest trading day at $15.41, indicating a -1.28% change from the previous session's end.
+This move lagged the S&P 500's daily loss of 0.11%.
+Elsewhere, the Dow saw an upswing of 0.12%, while the tech-heavy Nasdaq depreciated by 0.41%.

-The investment community will be closely monitoring the performance of Opera Limited Sponsored ADR in its forthcoming earnings report.
-In that report, analysts expect Opera Limited Sponsored ADR to post earnings of $0.13 per share.
-This would mark a year-over-year decline of 23.53%.
-In the meantime, our current consensus estimate forecasts the revenue to be $100.6 million, indicating a 15.57% growth compared to the corresponding quarter of the prior year.
+Market participants will be closely following the financial results of Opera Limited Sponsored ADR in its upcoming release.
+It is anticipated that the company will report an EPS of $0.14, marking a 17.65% fall compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $100.6 million, reflecting a 15.57% rise from the equivalent quarter last year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $0.76 per share and revenue of $454.9 million, which would represent changes of -59.14% and +14.63%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.73 per share and revenue of $457.85 million, indicating changes of -60.75% and +15.38%, respectively, compared to the previous year.

-Investors might also notice recent changes to analyst estimates for Opera Limited Sponsored ADR.
-These revisions help to show the ever-changing nature of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+It is also important to note the recent changes to analyst estimates for Opera Limited Sponsored ADR.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-As of now, Opera Limited Sponsored ADR holds a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, there's been a 3.95% fall in the Zacks Consensus EPS estimate.
+Opera Limited Sponsored ADR is currently a Zacks Rank #3 (Hold).

-From a valuation perspective, Opera Limited Sponsored ADR is currently exchanging hands at a Forward P/E ratio of 18.55.
-This represents a discount compared to its industry's average Forward P/E of 18.74.
+Digging into valuation, Opera Limited Sponsored ADR currently has a Forward P/E ratio of 21.38.
+This denotes a premium relative to the industry's average Forward P/E of 20.01.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report